-Station 27, located in the Avalon Channel off Cape Spear NL (Fig. 1), was sampled 46 times (40 CTD profiles, 6 XBT profiles) during 2006.
-Depth versus time contours of the annual temperature cycle for 2006 are displayed in Fig. 2.
-The cold, near-isothermal water column during late January to early May has temperatures ranging from near 0° to -1° C. These temperatures persisted throughout the year below 120 m.
-Upper layer temperatures warmed to >1°C by late-April and to >15°C by August, after which the fall cooling commenced with values decreasing to 2°C by the end of December.
-The seasonally heated upper-layer penetrated to about 75 m depth by October and then began to cold down to 2° -3°C by December.
+Station 27, located in the Avalon Channel off Cape Spear NL (Fig. 1), was sampled 54 times (48 CTD profiles, 6 XBT profiles) during 2007.
+Depth versus time contours of the annual temperature cycle and the corresponding anomalies for 2007 are displayed in Fig. 2.
+The cold, near-isothermal water column during late January to late April has temperatures ranging from near 0° to -1.5°C. These temperature persisted throughout the year below 100 m.
+Upper layer temperatures warmed to >1°C by mid-May and to >14°C by late August, after which the fall cooling commenced with temperatures decreasing to 2°C by the end of December.
+The seasonally heated upper-layer was limited to only about 30 m depth by the end of the summer but increased to about 90 m during the fall months.
+This resulted in a significant sub-surface cold anomaly during the summer months with temperatures reaching as much as 4°C below normal.